What Is Boiler Water

 Boiler water is liquid water meant for evaporation into steam.
 It is found within a boiler or in related pipework, pumps, and other machinery.
 The phrase can also refer to processed boiler feedwater, raw water destined for use in boilers, steam condensate being returned to a boiler, and boiler blowdown being discharged from a boiler.

 As steam evaporation occurs, impurities in the water will leave behind solid deposits.
 These solid buildups thermally insulate heat exchange surfaces.
-It does by first slowing down steam production and perhaps raising the failure temperature of boiler metals.
+It does this by first slowing down steam production and perhaps raising the failure temperature of boiler metals.
 Before surviving boiler operators discovered how to clean their boilers routinely, boiler explosions were commonplace.
 Differential thermal expansion caused brittle crystalline crystals to shatter and flake off metal boiler surfaces.
 Some solids may be removed by chilling the boiler.
 Using acid washing or mechanical scouring also eliminates other solids.
 Different boiler blowdown rates might lessen the need for cleaning.
 However, until chemists developed ways to measure and alter water quality, efficient operation and maintenance of individual boilers relied on trial and error.

 Boiler Water Treatment